Scientific Name

 Description

 Quaqua mammillaris is a densely branched succulent shrub with green, leafless, 4- to 5-angled stems with irregularly arranged tubercles, each sharply armed with a hard, yellow-brown spike.
 It can reach a height of 20 inches (50 cm) with a spread of 2 feet (60 cm).
-The stems are green to purple or brown, occasionally green mottled with purple-brown.
+The stem colors vary from green to purple or brown, or can occasionally be green with mottling of purple-brown.
 They can grow up to 20 inches (50 cm) long and 1.6 inches (4 cm) in diameter, branch mostly from their base, and root only from the central stem.

 The flowers are dark purple-black inside, and this dark color continues just into the mouth of the tube, where it breaks up to form spots and rings on a white background in the tube.
 They can reach a diameter of 1.1 inches (2.7 cm) and appear in large numbers in many dense, more or less simultaneously opening clusters along grooves of the stems in fall.
 The fruits are paired follicles with reddish markings and resemble antelope horns.
 They split on the side, releasing seeds with hairy attachments for wind dispersal.

 Stapeliads are relatively easy to grow.
 They should be treated as outdoor plants as they will easily rot indoors and cannot flower without exposure to outdoor temperature fluctuations.
 They should be grown under cover so that watering can be controlled.
 They require a reasonable amount of sunlight to promote flowering and maintain a well-shaped plant.
 Very shady positions will produce very poor flowering.
-Stapeliads come from climates where they survive extremely high temperatures in the summer months.
+Stapeliads originate from climates where they survive extremely high temperatures during the summer months.
 Hence, most growth is in spring and fall, with flowering in fall when the weather starts to cool down.
-In the growing season, water in moderation when needed, ensuring the soil is fairly dry out between waterings.
+In the growing season, water moderately when needed, ensuring the soil is fairly dry between waterings.
 Do not water between November 1 and March 1.

 The easiest and best way to propagate Stapeliads is by using stem cuttings, which can be taken virtually throughout the year.
 The seed is also a method of propagation.